New media continues to break all the rules

 The use of new media including the Internet, social media, blogs, video games as channels of communication has had wide-ranging extensive implications for society, it’s not just about disseminating information but also entertainment, business activities and politics.

+"Nothing is set in stone, new media is all about breaking rules and finding what works," said Y!
+Naija editor Chude Jideonwo.

-Some of the speakers at the event include Kenyan TV presenter, Larry Madowo, Olajumoke Okikiolu and Chude Jideonwo.
+Some of the other speakers at the event include Kenyan TV presenter, Larry Madowo and Samsung's West African Head of Products Olajumoke Okikiolu.

+New Media Conference 2017: Chude Jideonwo, Ms Olajumoke Okikiolu, Larry Madowo others speak at 3rd edition